Patric-1613/Trial/README.md

 # Trial
 It's for trial purpose patric
 <br>
-Pratirkaj Mugade also known as Patric but not bateman.
+Pratirkaj Mugade also known as Patric but not bateman.()Ewwwww